praisetompane/mathematics/README.md

           - `-` means: subtract[which you know from Grade 1 Mathematics]

 - def mathematics⁴(Devlin, 2012:15): the science of patterns.
+     - examples:
+          - Logic                            = patterns of reasoning.
+          - Arithmetic and Number Theory     = patterns of number and counting.
+          - Geometry                         = pattens of shape.
+          - Calculus                         = patterns of motion.
+          - Topology                         = patterns of closeness and position.
+          - Probability Theory               = patterns of chance.

 - def mathematics⁵(Devlin, 2012): the science of abstract structure.